carstenlucke/TimeLedger/README.md

 ### Backup System

-- Automatic backups occur every hour
+- Automatic backups occur every hour if data changed since the last backup
-- Backup created on app exit
+- Backup created on app exit if data changed since the last backup
 - Backups are stored in your selected cloud-synced folder
 - Backup filename format: `backup-YYYY-MM-DD_HH-mm-ss.sqlite`
+- Manual backups can be created at any time from Settings

 ## Building for Production